 Louis Pinel (1893 - 1979)

 Louis Pinel, the grandfather of Sylvie Barsalou (née Pinel), grew up in a family of peasants in Lauragais before becoming a wine worker in Minervois.
-A rigorous and hard worker, his experience led him to occupy the positions of head of culture and cellar master.
+A rigorous and hard worker, his experience led him to occupy the positions of vineyard manager and cellar master.
 His efforts enabled him to acquire agricultural property at the gates of Carcassonne where he specialised in horticulture.
 The Louis Pinel range of wines was named in his honour.

 Marcel Barsalou (1909 - 1999)